rosenpass/rosenpass/papers/whitepaper.md

 During the process, Steffen discovered a large number of possible improvements for the whitepaper.
 With this update, we are addressing those issues.

+This process also ensures that the world knows, that I have ADHD and makes me fix all the little mistakes I could not spot even on the seventh review of the whitepaper.

 Changes, in particular:

 1. Added a comprehensive reference about labels used in the protocol